jo/microcouch-js/README.md

 `indexeddb` is a tiny little bit slower here.

 **Diff: 14.19% in Microcouch vs `indexeddb` adapter**

+### 6. Back to Inline Attachments
+Due to the lack of a multipart `_bulk_docs` api, I switched back to inline attachments, also since this matches the goal of the project (small attachments) and is faster for such.
+Also, I removed request body zipping, because the performance gain was very low and now you don't have to include a DecompressionStream polyfill anymore.

 (c) 2022 Johannes J. Schmidt